cognoma/machine-learning/README.md

 This repository hosts machine learning code and discussion (see [Issues](https://github.com/cognoma/machine-learning/issues)) for Project Cognoma.

+## *NOTE: This repository is no longer up-to-date with the web application*

+The production notebook that is served to website users can be found in the [ml-workers repository](https://github.com/cognoma/ml-workers/blob/master/notebooks/2.mutation-classifier.ipynb).
+This repository will be used for continued data exploration and new modeling approaches.

 ## Notebooks

 The following notebooks implement the primary machine learning workflow for Cognoma: